Ingersoll Watches Review

 The only thing I find a little odd about this model is that for a dress watch at 47mm, it is a little large.
 Also, with an automatic movement inside, it is also quite thick, so won’t slide under a shirt as easily as a quartz model.

 Ingersoll’s take on the modern racing watch with a three sub-dial chronograph and a tachymeter around the case edge.

-This watch could sit on anyone’s wrist at work, out on the town, but I would not use it while sweating on a run – it would ruin the leather.
-In that case, you can go with the all stainless steel option shown below.
+This could sit on anyone’s wrist at work, out on the town, but I would not use it while sweating on a run – it would ruin the leather.
+In that case, you can go with the all stainless steel Ingersoll watch shown below.

 6. Ingersoll Women's Regent Quartz